NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 Why does `valP`  equal PC+5 in `jXX Dest` in Figure 4.21?

-The reason is there isn't any registers in these `jXX Dest` instructions, so `icode:ifun` is one byte and the size of the address of destination is 4 bytes.
+The reason is there isn't any registers as operands in these `jXX Dest` instructions, so `icode:ifun` is one byte and the size of the address of destination is 4 bytes.
 Thus, there are 5 bytes in total.

 Figure 4.21

  ![1761553940028](note-images/1761553940028.png)

+**(6) Sequence of stages of `call` and `ret`**

+See Page 408.

+In the sequence of stages of `call Dest`, the address of the instruction which follows `call` is pushed onto the stack; the value of this address is valP $\leftarrow$ PC + 5.
+Then the address of `Dest` is set to PC so that `call` will skip to this address to execute instruction there.